mastlouis/04-multiple-views/README.md

 - Fork the GitHub Repository.
 You now have a copy associated with your username.
 - Make changes to index.html to fulfill the project requirements.
-- Make sure your "master" branch matches your "gh-pages" branch.
+- Make sure your "master" branch matches your "gh-pages" branch, if using gh-pages for hosting.
 See the GitHub Guides referenced above if you need help.
-- Edit the README.md with a link to your gh-pages site, for example http://YourUsernameGoesHere.github.io/04-MapsAndViews/index.html
+- Edit the README.md with a link to your site, for example http://YourUsernameGoesHere.github.io/04-MapsAndViews/index.html
 - To submit, make a [Pull Request](https://help.github.com/articles/using-pull-requests/) on the original repository.
 Name it:
 ```
 a4-username-firstName-lastName